ventod/zerovsh-patcher/readme.txt

 ---- Bugs ----

-* Does not work on 1k psp
+* Does not work on 1k psp (the original plugin had the same issue)

 ---- For Developers ----